gldog/concurrent_git_merge/README.md

     The shared source- and dest-branch names can be given globally, but branch names specific to a repo can also be given individually.

-    The merges are executed in concurrent merge-tasks.
+    The merges are executed in concurrent merge tasks.
 For each task a logfile is written.

     This script do not clone the repos.
-This is because you might post-process cloned repos before merging, e.g. define merge-drivers and register them in $GIT_DIR/info/attributes.
+This is because you might post-process cloned repos before merging, e.g. define merge drivers and register them in $GIT_DIR/info/attributes.

-    At the begin of a task, an optional pre-script given in --pre-script can be executed.
+    At the beginning of a task, an optional pre-script given in --pre-script can be executed.
 Also at the end of a task an optional post-script given in --post-script can be executed.

-    Overview of commands:
+    Overview of commands the concurrent_git_merge.py executes internally always:
-        pre_script, if given in --pre-script
+        {pre_script}, if given in --pre-script
         git reset --hard
         git clean -fd
         git checkout {dest_branch}
         Create merge branch and checkout, if --merge-branch-template is given. git merge --no-edit {merge_options} {source_ref|merge-branch}
-        post_script, if given in --post-script
+        {post_script}, if given in --post-script

     optional arguments:
       -h, --help            show this help message and exit